 The City publishes notices of public meetings, public review and comment periods, and public hearings in the Elk Grove Citizen, a newspaper of general circulation, to encourage involvement by all of its residents, particularly low- and moderate-income residents, residents of low- and moderate-income neighborhoods, minorities, non-English speaking persons, and persons with disabilities who may benefit from the use of HUD-funded activities.
-Opportunities for public participation may also be publicized through direct notification (e.g., mail, email, or flyers) of groups or individuals who have expressed an interest or whom the City identifies as having a greater potential interest, such as disabled persons, minorities, seniors, or youth.
+Opportunities for public participation may also be publicized on the City's website or social media channels, or through direct notification (e.g., mail, email, or flyers) of groups or individuals who have expressed an interest or whom the City identifies as having a greater potential interest, such as disabled persons, minorities, seniors, or youth.